shulin16/MMInA/README.md

 pre-commit install
 ```

-## WebQA Dataset Structure
+## mmina Dataset Structure
-The WebQA dataset is a collection of tasks that require long-chain reasoning over multimodal information.
+The mmina dataset is a collection of tasks that require long-chain reasoning over multimodal information.
 The dataset is divided into several subsets, each of which contains tasks with different numbers of hops.
 The dataset is stored in the following structure:

 ``` bash
 Data Root